top of page

 Panoramic images of a gingiva sample from the periodontitis group.
 (A) Panoramic H/E image acquired at 20X magnification, (B) Panoramic alcian blue image acquired at 10X magnification.

-Images provided by courtesy of Dr. Darko Kero.
+Images kindly provided by Dr. Darko Kero.

 An initial histomorphometric analysis revealed no significant differences between tissues from healthy and periodontitis patients as the fractions of the epithelial and the stromal compartment did not differ between the groups.